1Cyan/worktable/Home.md

   will define `HBT_INT8` when you compile `HBT`.

 ## Run

+For the Hydro edition:

     ./HBT configs/Example.conf [snapshotstart] [snapshotend]

+For the MPI edition:

+    mpirun -np 2 ./HBT configs/Example.conf [snapshotstart] [snapshotend]

 Check `configs/Example.conf` for a sample parameter file.